 A truly comprehensive security solution provides continuous analysis of "real-time" data in order to prevent and remediate not only the current breach, but also future attacks.

 Why is malware very dangerous to website security?

 Malware is a legitimate code doing illegitimate things.
-By definition, malware on a website will in-fact make it to do things it is not intended to do.
+By definition, malware on a website will in fact make it do things it is not intended to do.
 Further, malware can also be used to identify a plethora of different types of harmful software, which are all capable of breaching a website through several methods.
 So why do malware attacks target websites?
-With the growth of the IoT landscape and our dependencies of the internet, websites are no longer islands of information.
+With the growth of the IoT landscape and our dependencies on the internet, websites are no longer islands of information.

 The malware impact on a website can affect end users, visitors, or both by being used as a launching pad for other attacks - which is why malware website attacks are so popular among hackers.
 Hackers use malware attacks to do the following:

 - Steal confidential data (like credit card info and SSNs)